DavidJCobb/DovahKit/TODO/large-scale feature wishlist.md

 When converting a file across games, we don't check whether its masters also exist cross-game.
 We also don't check whether any forms overridden in the active file still exist in the masters for the destination game.

+## Direct upload to NexusMods

+The Creation Kit can upload directly to Bethesda.net.
+I've had someone suggest a comparable upload for NexusMods.

 ## Mod merging

 Mod merging could be useful, particularly if we write a co-save file that describes the mapping of forms from the source files to the destination file (so that later re-merges produce consistent results).